Forever Young (2022 film)

-Forever Young (Les Amandiers) is a 2022 French comedy-drama film directed by Valeria Bruni Tedeschi.
+Forever Young (Les Amandiers) is a 2022 French-Italian comedy-drama film directed by Valeria Bruni Tedeschi.
 It was nominated for the Palme d'Or at the 2022 Cannes Film Festival.
 It is a semi-autobiographical account of Tedeschi's experiences as a young actress in the 1980s.

 Plot

 Set in the late 1980s, the film follows a group of young actors who enter into Les Amandiers, the prestigious acting school founded by Patrice Chéreau and Pierre Romans.
 Over the course of a few months, these young people form new friendships, discover the realities of love and come of age, all set to the backdrop of a changing culture.